 In order to possess a newly prohibited item, you must meet the eligibility criteria for one of the following endorsement types:

 - Pistol (for people wishing to retain pistol carbine conversion kits)

 Pistol carbine conversion kits

-If you already have a pistol carbine conversion kit and you do not have all of the relevant documents then you can apply here for a permit to possess.
+If you already have a pistol carbine conversion kit and you do not have the relevant endorsement and permits you can apply here.